 I’m lucky enough to be able to write from a garden office at my home in Bath.
 At 2m x 2m x 2.3m it’s not big, but big enough.
 A friend called it ‘Shedquarters’ once and the name stuck.
 ‘Shoffice’ never had the same appeal.

 In truth, my wife suggested a garden office.
 As anyone starting a business from home will tell you, finding a space and coping with the clutter, noise and distractions of a young family isn’t easy.
 And I just couldn’t justify the expense of renting office space in Bath, a half hour’s walk away.

 After 18 months I gladly moved out of the back bedroom and into the garden.
 The Shedquarters was born.

 And yet there’s that handy psychological divide between work and home.
-Shedquarters gives me the peace and quiet that writing needs and views over the famous Solsbury Hill too.
+The Shedquarters gives me the peace and quiet that writing needs and views over the famous Solsbury Hill as well.